-Fernando Alonso’s healthy 29-point championship lead was all but wiped out.
-At the start Kimi Raikkonen tagged him from behind - it was only minor contact, but it was enough to puncture Alonso’s tyre and send him spinning out of the race.
+At the start Kimi Raikkonen tagged Fernando Alonso from behind – it was only minor contact, but it was enough to puncture Alonso’s tyre and send the Ferrari spinning out of the race.

-Sebastian Vettel went on to win, closing the gap to just four points.
+Sebastian Vettel went on to win, closing the gap to Alonso in the championship to just four points.
 Felipe Massa finished second while Kamui Kobayashi scored a brilliant podium for Sauber, the first and only one of his career.

 2018 Japanese Grand Prix